 Information required by this Item 10 related to our directors is incorporated by reference to the information to be included under "Proposal No. 1.
-Election of Directors" of our definitive Proxy Statement for our Annual Meeting of Stockholders scheduled to be held April 26, 2018 ("2018 Proxy Statement").
-Information about compliance with Section 16(a) of the Exchange Act is incorporated by reference to the information to be included under the heading "Section 16(a) Beneficial Ownership Reporting Compliance" in our 2018 Proxy Statement.
-Information regarding the procedures by which our stockholders may recommend nominees to our board of directors is incorporated by reference to the information to be included under the heading "Nominating and Corporate Governance Committee Matters - Criteria for Nomination to the Board of Directors and Diversity" in our 2018 Proxy Statement.
-Information about our Audit Committee, including its members, and our Audit Committee financial experts, is incorporated by reference to the information to be included under the headings "Audit Committee Matters" in our 2018 Proxy Statement.
-The balance of the information required by this item is contained in the discussion entitled "Executive Officers" in Part I of this Annual Report on Form 10-K.
+Election of Directors" of our definitive Proxy Statement for our Annual Meeting of Stockholders scheduled to be held April 25, 2019 ("2019 Proxy Statement").
+Information about compliance with Section 16(a) of the Exchange Act is incorporated by reference to the information to be included under the heading "Section 16(a) Beneficial Ownership Reporting Compliance" in our 2019 Proxy Statement.
+Information regarding the procedures by which our stockholders may recommend nominees to our board of directors is incorporated by reference to the information to be included under the heading "Nominating and Corporate Governance Committee Matters - Criteria for Nomination to the Board of Directors and Diversity" in our 2019 Proxy Statement.
+Information about our Audit Committee, including its members, and our Audit Committee financial experts, is incorporated by reference to the information required by this item is contained in the discussion entitled "Executive Officers" in Part I of this Annual Report on Form 10-K.

 We have a code of ethics that applies to all of our directors, officers and other employees.
 This code is publicly available on our website at www.myrgroup.com.
-Amendments to the code of ethics or any grant of a waiver from a provision of the code requiring disclosure under applicable SEC and NASDAQ Global Market rules will be disclosed on our website or, if so required, disclosed in a Current Report on Form 8-K filed with the SEC.
+Amendments to the code of ethics or any grant of a waiver from a provision of the code requiring disclosure under applicable SEC and Nasdaq Global Market rules will be disclosed on our website or, if so required, disclosed in a Current Report on Form 8-K filed with the SEC.
 The information on our website is not, and shall not be deemed to be, a part of this Annual Report on Form 10-K or incorporated into any other filings we make with the SEC.